What Does Structural Wood Repair Fix?

 These repairs are needed when crawl space moisture, wood rot, or long-term structural stress weakens the framing.
 Proper repair restores load support and prevents continued movement or failure..

-What Causes Structural Wood Damage
+What Causes Structural Wood Damage?

 Structural wood damage is most commonly caused by crawl space moisture, condensation, and high humidity.
 In Coastal Virginia, humid air entering the crawl space leads to long-term exposure that weakens wood components.